Your browser is not supported for this experience.

 Located around Lake Hefner between NW Grand Boulevard and Hefner Road are 9.8 miles of asphalt and concrete multi-use trails.
 This trail connects to the Hefner-Overholser Trail near Britton Road on the west side of the lake.

-This7.3-mile trail runs from Washington Park (400 N. High Ave.) to NE Grand Boulevard up to NE 50th Street and the city's Adventure District and parallels the old Katy Railway line.
+This 7.3-mile trail runs from Washington Park (400 N. High Ave.) to NE Grand Boulevard up to NE 50th Street and the city's Adventure District and parallels the old Katy Railway line.

 With 3.2 miles in length, the Overholser Trail runs from NW 39th Street and Overholser Drive along the east side of Lake Overholser to Overholser Park at NW 10th Street.
 This trail connects to the Hefner-Overholser Trail/Hefner Trail (North) and West River Trail/Oklahoma River Trails (south).

-The South Grand Trail Runs from the south Oklahoma River Trial and follows south Grand Boulevard to SW 29th street.
+The South Grand Trail Runs from the south Oklahoma River Trail and follows south Grand Boulevard to SW 29th street.
 The trail crosses I-44 in Woodson Park and continues eastward on SW Grand Boulevard for several miles before crossing under I-35 and then turns north into Trosper Park at SW 29th.
 It continues north along E Grand Boulevard where it terminates near E Reno Ave.

 Connecting to the Oklahoma River Trails (east) and Overholser Trail (north), the 7.5-mile trail runs from NW 10th Street west of Council Road to SW 15th Street at Meridian Avenue.